 - Stop making mortgage payment advice is A Scam: a legitimate housing counseling agency will never tell you to stop making a payment or transfer the payment to the agency instead of the lender if you are paying your mortgage.
 So be careful.
-If this happens to you, you should contact your lender and a HUD-approved housing counseling agency as soon as you can (US department of housing and urban development)
+If this happens to you, you should contact your lender and a HUD-approved housing counseling agency as soon as you can (US department of housing and urban development).

-- Signing your house paperwork under pressure is a big alert: a legitimate counselor will never offer you to fill out the paperwork for you nor will never rush you through signing in paperwork.
-Scammers will put pressure on you and have you sign the loan paperwork without reading all terms and conditions of getting a loan or making modifications on your purchase agreement.
+- Signing your house paperwork under pressure is a big alert: a legitimate counselor will never offer you to fill out the paperwork for you nor will you never rush you through signing in paperwork.
+Scammers will put pressure on you and have you sign the loan paperwork without reading all terms and conditions of getting a loan or making modifications to your purchase agreement.

 If you believe that you are facing one of the above scams acts, please don’t hesitate to a HUDapproved agency in your area. or call the national hotline number at 1888-95-Hope.

 Avoid working with anyone who will not meet you in person to see the property.